 Q

-Is it possible to copy files from the DVD recorder to an external storage device?
+Is it possible to copy files from a DVD recorder to an external storage device?

 A